ENSURE THAT YOU REACH RETIREMENT GOALS BY HAVING AN INTEGRATED AND COMPREHENSIVE PLAN

 What's in a Comprehensive, Integrated Financial Plan?

-• Estate planning - you want to ensure that your assets go where and to who you see fit by having an effective estate plan.
-This will also cut tax, attorney, and court costs.
-Make sure to include a will, durable power of attorney, guardianship for minor children, and health care proxy.
+• Estate planning – ensure assets go where you intend and reduce taxes, attorney, and court costs; include a will, durable power of attorney, guardianship for minor children, and a health care proxy.

 • Retirement savings.